 Though these roadblocks exist for many organizations, with strategic pre-planning and widespread communication, your engagement program can see widespread adoption and success.

 All successful engagement initiatives should grow from the top down, requiring complete buy-in from upper management before employees are ever introduced to the program.
 Some engagement programs never make it past this entry point for a couple of reasons.

 Often, members of upper management have been with the company for a long time and are resistant to change.
-Nearly half of surveyed HR executives said entrenched management was a major roadblock.
 Your first job in introducing a successful engagement program is to convince upper management that a change in company operations will be beneficial to mobile workers and the company’s bottom line.

 Create a persuasive presentation highlighting the problems that a lack of employee engagement causes for businesses, and include real-life examples from your organization.
 Show upper management the opportunities an engagement program would offer to improve recruitment, retention, and your company’s bottom line.
 Compare these savings to the overall cost of your program.

 Also, include the stakes of inaction.
 This could include the potential loss of good employees to competitors, poor employee health and unhappiness adding up over time to negatively affect customer experience, and gaining a hard-to-shake bad reputation.

 Step two: Warm up employees with a pre-launch strategy